whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_four_portfolio.md

   Feedback to Lucy:

 Lucy, working with you is always an exercise in success.
 You are an excellent teammate and coder- even in the face of immense challenges.
 The Johari Window project was a great idea, and I am thankful you were open to letting me jump in and work on it.
 You will go far as a professional software developer, and some day, SOME DAY, we might solve AuthO.
 Thanks again for the great experience.

+Feedback to David:

+David, working with you is a pleasure.
+You are a smart young guy and I have no doubt you will be successful in life.
+There is no coding challenge you cannot figure out, and I admire that about you.
+Remember, one point of improvement I recommend to you is to be more organized in the future.
+Other than that,you are a great coder and teammate, and I hope to keep in touch with you into the future.